Electronic payment processes make some people nervous. They shouldn’t.

 Automatic payment processes don’t make ‘fat finger’ data entry mistakes.
 And they do as they are told every time.

-Automated electronic payment systems also allow for less dependence on effective human communication to keep your payment process functioning correctly because the automated systems do the communication for you.
+Automated electronic payment systems also allow for less dependence on human communication to keep your payment process functioning correctly.
+That’s because the automated systems do the communication for you.

 Companies that implement full end to end procure to pay automation including invoice automation and payment automation see FAR fewer errors than companies mired in manual invoice and payment processes.